 Much of Rare's classic game library was produced for Nintendo consoles, but since they were bought out by Microsoft none of them can appear on the Virtual Console, except for the Donkey Kong Country series, whose characters were always owned by Nintendo.
 A few of these, including Banjo-Kazooie and Perfect Dark, have been remade for the Xbox LIVE Arcade, but even this appears unlikely for their NES-era games like Battletoads, due to unresolved questions of what rights were held by publishers like Acclaim, Milton-Bradley and Tradewest.

-While the inclusion of Jetpak as a playable mini-game (and you have to play it if you want to complete the game, so removing it isn't an option) is the most likely, it could be because Rareware's N64 games need a certain code to run on Virtual Console that Rareware may have access to, but Nintendo may not.
+While the inclusion of Jetpac as a playable mandatory mini-game (you have to play it if you want to fight the final boss and complete the game, so removing it isn't an option unless they were to heavily alter the game's code) is the most likely, it could be because Rareware's N64 games need a certain code to run on Virtual Console that Rareware may have access to, but Nintendo may not.
 This is evident when people have tried to inject Virtual Console files with RO Ms of Rareware's N64 games to no or very little success.
 Also, if one is porting a game to a new platform, it generally helps to have the source code (many a Porting Disaster results from the original game's source code being lost or incomplete).
 Since Rare developed the games, only they would have the source code.

 Strangely, the Donkey Kong Country games were mysteriously delisted from the Virtual Console in November 2012, and Nintendo gave no reason as to why.
-They own all the rights to the games and new Donkey Kong games continue to be produced for their consoles, so it's certainly not licensing issues.
-Whatever the reason, it's likely also why the Donkey Kong Land series is a no-show on the 3DS's Virtual Console.
+They own all the rights to the games, new Donkey Kong games continue to be produced for their consoles, and Donkey Kong Land is to be released on the 3DS Virtual Console, so it's certainly not licensing issues.

 Past-generation Pokémon titles.
 Finding used copies isn't difficult at all, given Pokémon's status, but Nintendo has unusually never shown any inclination to rerelease any past game.
 This is probably one of the rare cases where no-one minds this at all - ease of finding secondhand copies notwithstanding, given how more Pokémon are added with each generation, and the constant fixes and revisions to the game mechanics with each new generation, rereleasing the games in their original form would have been somewhat unfeasible.
 Instead, remakes ensued.